 Well, it all depends.
 Let’s take a closer look at the numbers.

-Overall, the prices for metal scraps do fluctuate according to market value.
-To point, Denver-based All Recycling, Inc—one of the largest scrap metal recycling processors in the Rocky Mountain Region—states clearly on their website, “Prices are adjusted daily according to the various metals markets.
+Overall, the prices for metal scrap materials do fluctuate according to market value.
+Denver-based All Recycling, Inc—one of the largest scrap metal recycling processors in the Rocky Mountain Region—states clearly on their website, “Prices are adjusted daily according to the various metals markets.
 We adjust our prices daily to ensure our customers receive a fair price.”

-So, how are these prices determined?
+So, how are these scrap metal prices determined?
 There are a number of factors, just a few of which are listed below:

-As with any industry, when supply is low and demand is high, prices soar.
-When supply is high and demand is low, prices are reduced.
+As with any industry, when metal scrap supply is low and demand is high, prices soar.
+When metal scrap supply is high and demand is low, prices are reduced.

 The more competitive the scrap yard, the more competitive the prices.
 While you may live very close to a scrap yard, you may find it’s worth the extra time spent driving to a location that offers a better price.